Types, Causes and Symptoms of Thyroid Problems + Treatment Tips

 Iodine helps form the structure of thyroid hormone and helps define the biological activity of each thyroid hormone.

-T4 has 4 iodine moieties while T3 has 3 iodine moieties and it is the changing of these iodine sub groups which either "activates" or "inactivates" thyroid hormone in the serum.
+T4 has 4 iodine moieties while T3 has 3 iodine moieties and it is the changing of these iodine subgroups which either "activate" or "inactivates" thyroid hormone in the serum.

 Because many people are not consuming sea vegetables on a regular basis many patients may have sub-optimal iodine stores in their body which may compromise thyroid function.